sveneisenschmidt/yay/docs/customisation.md

 ## Hosting

 To leverage the full potential of Yay it is encouraged to run it trough Docker.
-A easy way to do so is to use a platform like [sloppy.io](https://sloppy.io).
+An easy way to do so is to use a platform like [sloppy.io](https://sloppy.io).
 We created a set of recipes to get you started, you can find them on [sveneisenschmidt/yay-recipes-sloppy](https://github.com/sveneisenschmidt/yay-recipes-sloppy).

 --